dsoto/GHTC-2014/paper/paper.md

 <!--
 ## Impact
 - How will this paper change our field?
+    - by creating greater awareness of recurring cost issues
 - How will this paper increase energy access?
 - Who should read this to increase energy access?

 ## Introduction
 - despite high growth rate, uneven access to poor